Alex0424/OpenStack/cloud-labs V2 (fanmade maiyuki ).md

 Open text-editor on your computer and paste the full private key and save.

-Open your terminal and store the key in hidden .ssh file:
+Open your linux terminal and store the key in hidden .ssh file:

 ```
 cd path/to/.ssh